Scientific Name

 How to Grow and Care

-These plants are often grouped with Haworthias because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.
+These plants are often grouped with Haworthias because they have similar cultural requirements.
+Both are attractive, small succulents that can tolerate more shade than many other succulents, making them more suitable as houseplants.

 These succulents are small, shallow-rooted, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.